jemmy512/book-notes/linux/linux-mem.md

     if (hugetlb_acct_memory(h, gbl_reserve) < 0)
         goto out_put_pages;

-    /* Account for the reservations made.
-Shared mappings record regions
-    * that have reservations as they are shared by multiple VMAs.
-    * When the last VMA disappears, the region map says how much
-    * the reservation was and the page cache tells how much of
-    * the reservation was consumed.
-Private mappings are per-VMA and
-    * only the consumed reservations are tracked.
-When the VMA
-    * disappears, the original reservation is the VMA size and the
-    * consumed reservations are stored in the map.
-Hence, nothing
-    * else has to be done for private mappings here */ if (!vma || vma->vm_flags & VM_MAYSHARE) {
+    if (!vma || vma->vm_flags & VM_MAYSHARE) {
         add = region_add(resv_map, from, to, regions_needed, h, h_cg);
         if (unlikely(add < 0)) {
             hugetlb_acct_memory(h, -gbl_reserve);
             goto out_put_pages;